 If it’s not for the above reasons, ask yourself why you want to keep it.
 I used to hold onto a lot of my books because of how they looked in our home and because I’d invested money in them.
 They made a statement about how I saw myself and were literal fruits of my labor.
 Shedding my books, it turns out I still live in a beautiful home without them!

 7. Can I get the book at the library?

 I’ve always loved libraries and there’s something comforting about knowing I can borrow a book if need be.
 If I can easily borrow a book at my local library, then I let it go.
 If I feel like re-reading it, I can always go and lend it.
 Ask yourself if you can do the same.

 8. Could someone else find use for the book?

 Once I realized I was holding onto all these wonderful stories that others could be reading too, it became much easier to let go.
 Would you rather a book sit on your shelf or be out there getting shared and enjoyed by the world?
 Whenever I can imagine someone else enjoying one of my books, I always try to pass it along!

 The final step is deciding what to do with the books you don’t need anymore.
 You can choose to sell them (at second hand bookstores or using online services), donate them (at thrift stores, charities, local libraries, schools or online) share them (passing them onto friends or family who will get real value from them) or recycle them (ask your local council for details).

 I hope this guide has helped you simplify your bookshelves!

 Have you decluttered your bookshelves before?
 Have any tips you’d like to share?
+Want to become a minimalist?
 I’d love to hear about your experiences decluttering books and simplifying your library below.